carolstran/90th-birthday-extravaganza/README.md

 - Ability for my Grandpa to navigate between messages.
 - Counter to show what message he's on and how many there are total.
 - Email of the sender is displayed so he can get in touch and say thank you.
-- Video page with a recording of his birthday Zoom call with our family.
+- Page with a recording of his birthday Zoom call with our family.
+- Page with video messages that were sent in by family members.
-- Top-level navigation to go between messages and the video.
+- Top-level navigation to go between these pages.
 - The entire experience ([with one exception](#known-but-requested-issues)) is WCAG 2.0 Level AA accessible.

 ## What it's built with